 Upper endoscopies and colonoscopies are highly effective procedures for identifying the sources of problems in your digestive tract.
-At Gastroenterology on Gramercy Park in New York City, leading gastroenterologists Bharat Sanghavi, MD, Moushumi Sanghavi, MD, and Samantha Nazareth, MD, perform these procedures to diagnose the cause of symptoms and treat digestive tract issues.
+At Gastroenterology on Gramercy Park in New York City, leading gastroenterologists Bharat Sanghavi, MD and Moushumi Sanghavi, MD, perform these procedures to diagnose the cause of symptoms and treat digestive tract issues.
 To see if an upper endoscopy or colonoscopy is right for you, click or call to schedule an appointment today.

 Upper endoscopies and colonoscopies are both endoscopies, procedures that involve using a long, thin scope with a camera at the end to look inside the digestive tract.
 The primary difference between them is that they look at different portions of the digestive tract.

 An upper endoscopy views your esophagus, stomach, and small intestine by inserting the scope through your mouth.
 A colonoscopy views your large intestine and rectum by inserting the scope through your anus.

 Both upper endoscopies and colonoscopies allow your doctor to determine if there are any abnormalities in the tissues lining your digestive tract.

 An upper endoscopy can determine what’s causing symptoms in your esophagus, stomach, and small intestine, such as: